behroozmirzaie/learning_kafka_iceberg_flink/training_plan/day-11/README.md

 query.awaitTermination()
 ```

+### The Importance of Micro-Batching and Triggers

+A key challenge when writing a high-velocity stream to a file-based format like Iceberg is avoiding the creation of millions of tiny files and snapshots.
+Committing every single message as its own transaction would be a disaster for performance.

+This is solved by **micro-batching**.
+The streaming engine reads from Kafka and collects messages in memory for a short period.
+Once a **trigger** condition is met, the engine writes the entire collected "micro-batch" of data to Iceberg in a single transaction, which creates a single new snapshot.

+The line `.trigger(processingTime='1 minute')` in the code above is where this is configured.
+It tells Spark to process all the data that has arrived in a one-minute interval as a single batch.
+This provides a balance between near-real-time data ingestion and the need to write data efficiently to the data lake.

 ### Real-World Example

 Consider a fleet management company that tracks the location of its trucks in real-time.
 The trucks send their location data to a Kafka topic.